MadhuShree098/Car-Price-Prediction-Model/README.md

 Transmission (Manual, Automatic)
 Owner Count
 Data Processing
-The records undergoes numerous preprocessing steps:
+The data undergoes several preprocessing steps:
-Loading the Data: The dataset is imported from a CSV document.
+Loading the Data: The dataset is imported from a CSV file.
-Handling Missing Values: A test confirms that there are no missing values inside the dataset.
+Handling Missing Values: A check confirms that there are no missing values in the dataset.
-Encoding Categorical Variables: Categorical capabilities including Fuel Type, Seller Type, and Transmission are converted into numerical values for model compatibility.
+Encoding Categorical Variables: Categorical features such as Fuel Type, Seller Type, and Transmission are converted into numerical values for model compatibility.
-Feature Selection: The capabilities are selected by using eliminating non-predictive columns like Car Name and the target variable Selling Price.
+Feature Selection: The features are selected by removing non-predictive columns like Car Name and the target variable Selling Price.
 Model Training
-The dataset is break up into schooling and checking out units, with ninety% of the information used for education.
-Various regression fashions are implemented to assess their overall performance in predicting car prices:
+The dataset is split into training and testing sets, with 90% of the data used for training.
+Various regression models are implemented to evaluate their performance in predicting car prices:
 Linear Regression
 Lasso Regression
 Random Forest Regressor
 Gradient Boosting Regressor
 Decision Tree Regressor
 Model Evaluation
-Each version's performance is classed the usage of the R² rating, which indicates how nicely the version explains the range of the goal variable:
+Each model's performance is assessed using the R² score, which indicates how well the model explains the variability of the target variable:
-Higher R² scores symbolize higher predictive accuracy.
+Higher R² scores signify better predictive accuracy.
-Visualizations of real vs expected charges are generated to offer insights into version performance.
+Visualizations of actual vs predicted prices are generated to provide insights into model performance.
 Conclusion
-The Random Forest and Gradient Boosting fashions showcase advanced overall performance in predicting car costs in comparison to other fashions.
-The Decision Tree model shows excellent education overall performance but suggests ability overfitting due to a huge drop in testing accuracy.
+The Random Forest and Gradient Boosting models exhibit superior performance in predicting car prices compared to other models.
+The Decision Tree model shows excellent training performance but indicates potential overfitting due to a significant drop in testing accuracy.